ml-tooling/ml-workspace/README.md

 ### Desktop GUI

 This workspace provides an HTTP-based VNC access to the workspace via [noVNC](https://github.com/novnc/noVNC).
 Thereby, you can access and work within the workspace with a fully featured desktop GUI.
-To access this desktop GUI, go to `Open Tools`, select `VNC`, and click the `Connect` button.
+To access this desktop GUI, go to `Open Tool`, select `VNC`, and click the `Connect` button.
 In the case you are asked for a password, use `vncpassword`.

 <img src="./docs/images/feature-desktop-vnc.png"/>